Rajarshi1001/CS661/Assignment_1/README.txt

 CS661 Assignment 1

+The 2D and 3D data used for the solutions are present under the \Data folder

 1. Question 1

 The given code extracts all the cells and vertices from the 2D scalar data of the Hurricane and extracts the contour based on the isovalue provided by the user within a specified range, i.e (-1438, 630), thereby creating a PolyData object and storing it in as "isocontour.vtp" file in the same folder.
 The script also has a helper function that may be executed to render the polydata object in a black blackground.
-The code to run the script is mentioned below, where the user_input is the isovalue entered in the range (-1438, 630).
+The code to run the script is mentioned below, where the user_input is the isovalue entered in the range (-1438, 630) and whether he wants to render the isocontours in the "visualize" argument

-> python3 soln1.py --isovalue <user_input>
+> python3 soln1.py --isovalue <user_input> --visualize <yes/no>

 2. Question 2